 Making the Lactose Free Almond Cheese

-Put the almonds in a food processor or high-powered blender with the lemon juice, olive oil, salt and water.
-Blend until very smooth.
-This will take awhile, about 5 minutes.
+- Put the almonds in a food processor or high-powered blender with the lemon juice, olive oil, salt, and water.
+Blend until smooth, about 5 minutes.

-At this point, the almond cheese can be eaten as a spread or it can be gently shaped into a round about 3/4-inch thick and baked at 300 F for 30-40 minutes.
+- At this point, the almond cheese can be eaten as a spread or it can be gently shaped into a round about 3/4-inch thick and baked at 300 F for 30 to 40 minutes.
 After baking, the top will be dry and slightly firm.
 The inside will still be creamy.

 Flavoring the Cheese